- Public Relations

 Virtually all segments of the public and private sectors throughout the world draw employees from public relations graduates.
 Our graduates work as communications tacticians, strategic planners, and management counselors.
 They may specialize in employee relations, community relations, crisis communication, public affairs, media relations, or several other disciplines within the professional arena.

-Curriculum requirements effective fall 2006
+Curriculum requirements effective catalog year fall 2006 through summer 2014

 Prospective majors may take no more than 18 hours in the major before admission.
 Students must meet the following requirements before admission: